MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 - Run the `Initiate-LapsPolicyProcessing` cmdlet.
 This method is preferred because it's more scoped.

 > [!TIP]
-> Legacy LAPS was built as a Group Policy Client Side Extension (CSE).
-GPO CSEs are loaded and invoked every time there's a Group Policy refresh cycle, therefore the frequency of the legacy LAPS  polling cycle is the same as the frequency of the GP refresh cycle.
-Windows LAPS is not built as a CSE, so its polling cycle is hardcoded (once per hour) and is unaffected by the Group Policy refresh cycle.
+> The earlier released Microsoft LAPS was built as a Group Policy Client Side Extension (CSE).
+GPO CSEs are loaded and invoked with every Group Policy refresh cycle.
+The frequency of the Microsoft LAPS polling cycle is the same as the frequency of the Group Policy refresh cycle.
+Windows LAPS is not built as a CSE, so its polling cycle is hard-coded (once per hour) and unaffected by the Group Policy refresh cycle.

 ## Azure Active Directory